haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 In-person attendance is required and generally expected and for all classes throughout the semester.
 However, absence or remote attendance due any unavoidable reasons will be accommodated.
-If you need to miss a class or attend remotely, please inform the instructors in a timely manner (if the situation permits).
+If you need to miss a class or attend remotely, please inform the instructors in a timely manner via e-mail (if the situation permits).
 To help accommodate unavoidable absences, the lectures/seminars will also be available remotely via synchronous Zoom sessions, and asynchronously via recorded video.
-It it is your responsibility to catch up with the material that you miss using the asynchronously available video recordings.
+It it is your responsibility to catch up with the material that you miss using these resources.
 If extended absence and schedule adjustments are necessitated by unavoidable circumstances, please contact the instructor(s) via e-mail for working out alternate arrangements as soon as the situation permits.
 Note that office hours and the discussion forum are available to assist you